skeezicsb/PERQemu/PERQemu/Readme.txt

 C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking of the emulator's port handling.

+Solution:  A complete rewrite of the SerialPort implementation is available in v0.9.0 (experiments branch); upgrade to the next release (likely v0.9.5, TBD).

 4. PNX boot failure at DDS 142.